-Here's why the three big benefits of natural gas matter:
+Here's why the benefits of natural gas matter:

-Natural gas emits half the CO2 emissions of coal when used to generate electricity.
-And since 2005, the use of natural gas by power plants that generate electricity has increased dramatically.
-Natural gas now accounts for nearly a third of all the power that is produced in the United States and will be the single source of power generation in 2016.
-That’s the biggest reason why levels of carbon dioxide in the air are the lowest they have been in nearly 25 years.
-In fact, the U.S. Energy Information Administration reported that almost two-thirds of the CO2 emission reductions from 2006-2014 came from fuel shifting toward natural gas.
+Natural gas produces one-half the carbon emissions compared to coal when used to generate electricity, and, since 2005, the share of natural gas in power generation has increased dramatically.
+That’s the leading reason why levels of carbon dioxide are at their lowest in nearly 25 years.
+In fact, the U.S. Energy Information Administration reported that almost two-thirds of the carbon dioxide emission reductions between 2006-2014 were the result of fuel switching to natural gas.